awsdocs/amazon-dynamodb-developer-guide/doc_source/contributorinsights_HowItWorks.md

 You can't use the CloudWatch console or APIs to directly modify or delete the rules created by CloudWatch Contributor Insights for DynamoDB\.
 Disabling CloudWatch Contributor Insights for DynamoDB on a table or global secondary index automatically deletes the rules created for that table or global secondary index\.
 When you use the [GetInsightRuleReport](https://docs.aws.amazon.com/AmazonCloudWatch/latest/APIReference/API_GetInsightRuleReport.html) operation with CloudWatch Contributor Insights rules that are created by DynamoDB, only `MaxContributorValue` and `Maximum` return useful statistics\.
 The other statistics in this list don't return meaningful values\.

+You can create CloudWatch Alarms using the CloudWatch Contributor Insights for DynamoDB [rules](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/ContributorInsights-RuleSyntax.html)\.
+This allows you to be notified when any item exceed or meets a specific threshold for `ConsumedThroughputUnits` or `ThrottleCount`\.
+For more information, see [Setting an Alarm on Contributor Insights Metric Data](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/ContributorInsights-GraphReportData.html#ContributorInsights-GraphReportData-Alarm)\.

 ## Understanding CloudWatch Contributor Insights for DynamoDB Graphs<a name="contributorinsights_HowItWorks.Graphs"></a>

 CloudWatch Contributor Insights for DynamoDB displays two types of graphs on both the DynamoDB and CloudWatch consoles: *Most Accessed Items* and *Most Throttled Items*\.